nilinswap/ts-frontend-boilerplate/README.md

-# Frontend Boilerplate
+# Ts Frontend Boilerplate
-A react boilerplate with tools used like typescript, styled components etc
+A vanila typescript boilerplate with tools used like jss, parcel-bundler etc

 ### setup